diaoquesang/BS-LDM/README.md

 ```
 python vq-gan_train.py
 ```
-Then after finishing the training of VQGAN, you can use the saved VQGAN model as a decoder when training the conditional latent diffusion model by running the following command:
+Then after finishing the training of VQGAN, you can use the saved VQGAN model when training the conditional latent diffusion model by running the following command:
 ```
 python ldm_train.py
 ```